Tag Archives: companions

 Example: You have someone who is very close to you.
 Your mother, your father, or even your child.
 You love this person.
 You have familiar ties to that person.
 However, if this person is a sinner.
 They would be in bara’ah for the duration of the time they indulge the sin.
 It has nothing to do with your relationship to them at any given moment and everything to do with their relationship to Allah at any given moment.

 Example: There is a tyrant ruler.
 This tyrant ruler gives everyone their full rights.
 This person prays the five daily prayers.
 However, he gets drunk.
 He drinks alcohol.
 In this case, do you ally with him or dissociate from him?
 Even though he treats you well and gives you your full rights.
 Because he drinks alcohol in that condition, he is an enemy of Allah (swt).
 He will be so for the duration of the time he spends doing so.
-Your relationship with this ruler may be cordial, but you disown him because it has nothing to do with your relationship to him at any given moment and everything to do with his relationship to Allah at any given moment
+Your relationship with this ruler may be cordial, but you disown him because it has nothing to do with your relationship to him at any given moment and everything to do with his/her relationship to Allah at any given moment

 Example: A fellow Muslim for whom, whatever reason, you do not like.
 Human beings can be fickle.
 Maybe it is the way they laugh or anything at all you personally find fault with.
 However, that person prays, fasts and does not commit any sins that you are aware of.
 No matter your personal feelings towards this person, you must ally with them.
 They are in wilaya with you, and you cannot put this person in bara’ah based upon personal feelings or a whim.
-That is because it has nothing to do with your relationship between him and you at any given moment and everything to do with his relationship to Allah at any given moment.
+That is because it has nothing to do with your relationship between you and him at any given moment and everything to do with his/her relationship to Allah at any given moment.

 This is more about recognizing the rights of Allah (swt).
 Allah (swt) reigns supreme over all his creation.